#1 of 17 Places to Visit in Bhuj

 #12 of 17 Places to Visit in Bhuj

 At a distance of 4 km from Bhuj Railway Station, Sharad Baug Palace is a royal palace situated on Sanjog Nagar Road on the eastern end of the Hamirsar Lake in Bhuj.
-It is one of the palaces of Bhuj royalty and among the must visit places in Bhuj as part of Bhuj Tour Packages.
+It is one of the palaces of Bhuj royalty, and among the must-visit places as part of Bhuj sightseeing packages.

-Sharad Baug Palace was built in the year 1867 and is positioned right in the middle of the Sharad Baug Park.
+Sharad Baug Palace was built in the year 1867 and is positioned right in the middle of the Sharad Baug Park, among the prime Bhuj attractions.
 Sharad Baug used to be the residence of the Royals until Madansingh, the last king of Kutch who died in the year 1991.
 The palace is a splendid piece of work that reflects a fusion of the Indian and the Italian style of architecture.
-The sitting room, living room and bedroom occupy maximum space in the palace while the dining room is in another building.
+The sitting room, living room, and bedroom occupy maximum space in the palace while the dining room is in another building.
 The furniture design has an Italian influence while the tapestry on the walls is purely Indian.

 #13 of 17 Places to Visit in Bhuj